kubevirt/containerized-data-importer/doc/waitforfirstconsumer-storage-handling.md

 scheduled on a different node than the PVC it becomes unusable.
 The problem might be even bigger when a VM has more than one PVC managed by CDI.

-## Handling the WaitForFirstConsumer mode
+## Solution: WaitForFirstConsumer mode for DataVolumes

 The CDI has a special handling for DataVolumes (DV) that use storage with `WaitForFirstConsumer` mode.